dvishal485/flipkart-scraper-api/index.md

   - Search API

     The Search API is tested with lot of products and compared thoroughly and is found to be accurate for all of them till date, thanking to the self adjusting different fetch methods.
 The Flipkart website doesn't have any standard `id` or `class` or `name` to the components of website making it far more difficult to scrape and create API from.
-However, there may be inaccuracy in case of some product.
-In case, if someone encounter with any of such item, convey it to me through [Telegram](https://t.me/dvishal485) or [raise an issue](https://github.com/dvishal485/flipkart-scraper-api/issues) containing the following information :
+However, there may be inaccuracy in case of some product ( `null` result ).
+In case, if someone encounter with some other error, convey it to me through [Telegram](https://t.me/dvishal485) or [raise an issue](https://github.com/dvishal485/flipkart-scraper-api/issues) containing the following information :
     - Search keyword
     - Information you find wrong
     - Fetch Method